unital/tempe/docs/source/user_guide/introduction.rst

-At its core, Tempe solves this problem: it provides a high-level drawing API that lets users concentrate on what they want to draw and not how those drawing commands are translated to bytes in a framebuffer or transmitted to the screen.
+At its core, Tempe solves this problem: it provides a high-level drawing API that lets users concentrate on what they want to draw and not how those drawing commands are translated into bytes in a framebuffer or transmitted to the screen.
 It handles partial re-draws of the display with automatic clipping of shapes which are outside of the drawing area, and where memory is constrained it can automatically break the updates into multiple smaller updates that fit into